 Absolutely.
 Exposure to air pollutants can be nearly 100 times higher indoors than outdoors.
-The American Lung Association says that most people spend 90% of their time in a building, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Gaithersburg.
+The American Lung Association found that most people spend 90% of their time in a building, making it critical for homeowners to be aware of indoor air quality (IAQ) in Gaithersburg.

-Many standard household things create bad indoor air quality, such as:
+Many standard household things contribute to inferior indoor air quality, such as:

 - Chemicals found in carpet, furniture, upholstery and drapes

 The snug construction of modern homes also contributes majorly to inferior IAQ.
 Fixtures like weather stripping and storm doors are installed to decrease heating and cooling bills.
 However, they also stop proper ventilation by keeping inside air in and outdoor air out.
 The outcome could be an increase of fumes in your house.

 Poor IAQ can be a direct or indirect cause of various health problems.
 Medical experts have found that nearly half of all illnesses are caused or irritated by indoor air pollution.

 Vapors inside your home can create flu-like symptoms such as headaches, nausea and respiratory sensitivity.
 It can also trigger allergies and asthma.

 Adequate ventilation also is an important factor in bettering indoor air quality, as it lowers the amount of indoor pollutants.